lv8pv/kickstart-modular.nvim/README.md

 > [!NOTE]
 > First time starting `nvim` will give an `Mason` error.
 This is nothing to worry about.
 It only happens when starting
 > nvim the first time.
-I has something do do with trying to set options while the Mason window is open.
+It has something do do with trying to set options while the Mason window is open.
 I will try to
 > fix this, but so far don't know how.

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.